roots/docs/sage/theme-deployment.md

 Generate production ready assets with `gulp --production`, which will build your assets without the source maps.

-If you use [Trellis](/trellis/), you can copy the `project_pre_build_commands_local` [example](https://github.com/roots/roots-example-project.com/blob/master/ansible/group_vars/production#L11-L17) from the Roots Example Project to build your local assets, then copy them to the remote server during deployment.
+If you use [Trellis](/trellis/), you can build your assets locally, then copy them to the remote server during deployment.
+[See the `build-before.yml` example hook](https://github.com/roots/trellis/blob/master/deploy-hooks/build-before.yml) in Trellis.

 ### Additional resources